Install the Cursor extension

 Download the extension

-To download the extension, follow these steps:
+To download the extension in Cursor versions up to 1.1.6, follow these steps:

 - Open Cursor.